 - Comfortable seat comes with rubber bumpers and is available in leather and colored options

-- Modular electronics are easy to replace individually
+- Modular electronic systems are easier to replace individually or disconnect for repairs

 - Battery locks to the frame to deter theft and tampering but key must be left in when riding, thankfully it stays out of the way

 - Avoid lifting the bike by the seat as the seat post shock can be fragile and the seat can twist off due to narrower diameter connection point at tip of shock

 - Battery pack is mounted high and towards the back which is less ideal than a lower mid-mount design which would be more balanced